 STARING AT THE EDGE OF THE ABYSS

 This is the conservation message that accompanied "The Ocean Reglitterized", an exhibit that displayed my underwater photography at the Pelham Art Center.
-In showcasing my imagery, a primary goal was to have viewers come away with new insight about the relationship and responsibility of stewardship they had with the ocean environment.
+In showcasing my imagery, a primary goal was to have viewers come away with new insight about the relationship and responsibility of stewardship they have with the ocean environment.

 ENOUGH WITH SHARK FIN SOUP!